apitoolkit/apitoolkit-landing/docs/sdks/java/springboot/index.md

 ## Configuration

-First, add your APItoolkit API key to the `application.properties` file like so:
+First, add your APItoolkit API key to the `application.properties` file, like so:

 ```sh
 apitoolkit.apikey={ENTER_YOUR_API_KEY_HERE}